 Summary SAP/SAB

-[Rapporteur:

-Healthcare facility MBANS:
+Healthcare facility MBANSs:

 Average case simulation results suggest coexistence between SAP/SAB and healthcare facility MBANSs.
 Even in unfavorable conditions, the required distances between SAP/SAB and healthcare facilities are in a range that corresponds to most situations in practice.
 Therefore coexistence with MBANSs within healthcare facilities appears possible.

-Home MBANS:
+Home MBANSs:

 Average case simulation results suggest good coexistence between SAP/SAB and home MBANSs.
 However in unfavorable conditions, the required distances between SAP/SAB and the homes of MBANS users would be unpractical.
-Such potential interference to SAP/SAB applications—even with low deployment values of 10 MBANSs per km2—lead to the conclusion that coexistence is not possible in areas where SAP/SAB is used in the 2360 — 2400 MHz band.
+Such potential interference to SAP/SAB applications—even with low deployment values of 10 MBANSs per km2—lead to the conclusion that coexistence is not possible in areas where SAP/SAB is used in the 2300 — 2400 MHz band.

-Ambulance MBANS:
+Ambulance MBANSs:

 Average case simulation results suggest good coexistence between SAP/SAB and ambulance MBANSs.
 However in unfavorable conditions, the required distances between SAP/SAB and ambulances could not be guaranteed, due to the high mobility of the latter.
-The potential interference to SAP/SAB applications—even with low deployment values of 5 MBANSs per km2—lead to the conclusion that coexistence is not possible in areas where SAP/SAB is used in the 2360 — 2400 MHz band.]
+The potential interference to SAP/SAB applications—even with low deployment values of 5 MBANSs per km2—lead to the conclusion that coexistence is not possible in areas where SAP/SAB is used in the 2300 — 2400 MHz band.

+ADJACENT Wideband data transmission systems

+This section studies the compatibility between MBANSs operating in the 2300 — 2400 MHz range and wideband data transmission systems–represented by WLAN– operating in the adjacent 2400 — 2483.5 MHz range.
+Due to the equivalence to the co-channel compatibility study in Section 5.1, this section is presented in compact form.
+More details and considerations can be found in Section 5.1.

+Based on the WLAN standard [] the last channel of wideband data transmission on the lower side of the band ends at 2402 MHz.
+That results in 2 MHz buffer between WLAN and the possible MBANs implementation in the band studied in this section (2300 — 2400 MHz).
+However, it was considered appropriate to also study possible interference between these technologies in these two adjacent bands.
+The MCL calculations for 20 MHz WLAN channel bandwidth are presented in Table 45.
+The same approach as in the co-channel compatibility analysis in Section 5.1 was used.